OSHA 501 Trainer Course in OSHA Standards for General Industry

 This course is designed for individuals interested in teaching the 10- and 30-hour construction safety and health Outreach Training Program to their employees and other interested groups.
 Using OSHA Construction Standards as a guide, special emphasis is placed on those topics required in the 10- and 30-hour programs as well as those which are most hazardous.
 Students are briefed on effective instructional approaches and use of visual aids and handouts.
 This course allows the student to become a trainer in the OSHA Outreach Training Program, to conduct both 10- and 30-hour Construction Outreach classes, and to issue cards to participants after verifying course completion.
 Students who wish to participate as authorized Outreach trainers in the OSHA Outreach Training Program must prepare a presentation on an assigned OSHA Construction Outreach Training Program topic individually or as part of a group and successfully pass a written exam at the end of the course.
 Credit Awarded: 2.6 CEUs

-Prerequisites: Please note you will not be registered for this course until you’ve met the prerequisites: OSHA 510 and five years of general industry safety experience.
-To have your experience reviewed please click the to complete the form by clicking the button below:
+Prerequisites: Please note you will not be registered for this course until you’ve met the prerequisites: OSHA 510 and five years of construction industry safety experience.